Cosupports and minimal pure-injective resolutions of affine rings: Applications

 \section{Applications}

 In this section, we give a complete description of all terms in a minimal pure-injective resolution of an affine ring $R$ over a field $k$, where $|k|=\aleph_1$ and $\dim R\geq 2$, or $|k|\geq \aleph_1$ and $\dim R=2$.
-Consequently we obtain a partial answer to the following conjecture by Gruson, which is stated in the recent paper \cite{AT} of Thorup.
+Consequently we obtain a partial answer to the following conjecture by Gruson, which is stated in a paper \cite{AT} of Thorup.